gradosevic/ag-custom-admin/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 5.6 =
+* Internationalization.
+Support for removing admin menu Profile button.
+Other patches and compatibility fixes.

 = 5.5 =
 * Compatibility updates with WP 4.5 and some other plugins